 - Diagnosis of pityriasis alba

-Physical examination under a wood lamp could diagnose the condition.
-A skin biopsy may show mild spongiotic (fluid buildup between cells) dermatitis with decreased melanin pigment.
-Scraped skin may also be collected for mycology examination to exclude the diagnosis of yeast infection (5).
+This condition can be diagnosed clinically.
+Physical examination under a wood lampiXA special lamp used to identify pigmented or depigmented patches on the skin could diagnose the condition.
+A skin skin biopsyiXSmall amount of skin removed and inspected under a microscope may show mild spongiotic (fluid buildup between cells) dermatitis with melanin deficiency.
+Scraped skin may also be collected for mycology examinationiXTest to detect a fungal disease to exclude the diagnosis of yeast infection (5).

 - Treatment for pityriasis alba

 Treatment is not recommended for asymptomatic cases.
 Moisturizing creams are useful for dry skin appearance, and mild hydrocortisone (topical steroid) creams can reduce itch and redness on the spot (5).

 Tacrolimus ointment, pimecrolimus cream, and calcineurin inhibitors are shown to be effective in some people.
 However, seek expert advice before using any medicines or creams on a kid’s skin.
 Skin appearance may gradually return to normal within months or two to three years (6).

 - Prevention of pityriasis alba